mostafa-abokhadra/running-your-business/d) marketing Strategy and planning/3-branding.md

         - **communication**: how your brand is presented across all channels
         - **culture**: your internal business values and employee behaviours
         - **experience**: every face-to-face, telephone and online interaction.
+    - brand identity
+        - is the external presentation of your brand.
+This identity appeals to the senses.
+It's what your customers see, hear, touch and even smell.
+It's mostly physical.
+It consists of elements such as
+            - logo
+            - business name
+            - tagline
+            - color
+            - fonts
+            - graphics
+            - images.